10 Common Credit Card Scams and How to Avoid Them

 Common Scams and How to Avoid Them

 Becoming familiar with the top credit card scams can increase your awareness and help you better protect your identity from fraud.
 Here are some of the most common credit card scams to look out for.
+(As you’ll see, some can involve debit cards as well.)

-Overcharge Scams
+1. Overcharge Scams

 With an overcharge scam, you’ll receive an email, call, or text stating that a retailer or merchant overcharged your card.
 The scammer will request your personal information to complete a refund for the overcharge.
 They will then use this information to gain access to your credit card.

-While it’s always good to scrutinize your incoming calls, it’s especially important to do so when you receive a call from an unidentified number.
-If you answer, the caller may tell you that you must take immediate action to get a refund, or that it’s your last chance to do so.
-The urgency should be an immediate sign something is amiss.
+• If you answer, the caller may tell you that you must take immediate action to get a refund, or that it’s your last chance to do so.
+The urgency should be an immediate sign something is amiss; that’s a common scam warning sign.

-If you receive a suspicious email, compare the email to past emails from the merchant or retailer.
+• If you receive a suspicious email, compare the email to past emails from the merchant or retailer.
 Scammers are often good at disguising a false email address, so look carefully for differences in the sender’s address.
 They may add “pay” or “support” to make the address look legitimate.
-You may also find misspellings and incorrect grammar in the email.

-Interest Rate Scams
+2. Interest Rate Scams

 One of the most common credit card scams that occurs over the phone is a fraudster calling to tell you that they can reduce your credit card interest rate and potentially save you significant money on interest payments.
-They will state that their company has a relationship with your credit card company; therefore, they can negotiate reduced interest payments.
-However, to entice you to act now, they’ll say the offer is only available for a limited time.
-Then, the scammer will request your credit card information, such as your account number and CVV number on a credit card, for the alleged service.
+They will typically state that their company has a relationship with your credit card company; therefore, they can negotiate reduced interest payments.

 Legitimate debt relief companies seldomly cold call consumers to get their business.
 Also, they cannot charge a fee upfront until they reduce your interest rate or settle a portion of your debt.
-Therefore, this call should set off alarm bells.
+Therefore, this kind of call should set off alarm bells.

 If you want to reduce your interest rate, contact your credit company directly.
 As the cardholder, you have a better chance of reducing your rate than a third-party company with no relationship with the creditor.
 If you do receive this call, simply ignore it like you would other credit card scams.

-Gas Station Credit Card Scams
+3. Gas Station Credit Card Scams

 Scammers can use credit card skimmers to lift your credit card information at gas stations.
 They do so by attaching an external device to the credit card machine at a pump.
 When you swipe your card, the device can save your information instantly.